 The rich generally exhibit a tangible air of contempt for the poor.
 This is undeniably felt in the behaviour of corporates towards the individual consumer, especially in the area of marketing.

 For many years, the ordinary consumer suffered much stress and financial loss as a result of corporates refusing to action a consumer's legitimate requests to cancel a subscription to a service.
 This is particularly the case with telecommunications services.
 I remember that AOL stone-walled for ages in refusing to cancel my account, even after I had left the country.
 They continued relentlessly to debit my bank account, always saying something like "The system is down so you'll have to try again in another 5 days".
 I still have all the relevant documentation and correspondence.
 Of course, the system was never "down" if you wanted to open a new account!
-This experience continued when I lived in Brazil, again mainly with telecommunications services, but also with magazines and cable TV services.
+This barrage of corporate obstructiveness continued when I lived in Brazil, again mainly with telecommunications services such as TIM, but also with magazines and cable TV services.

 Perhaps the most dastardly example of the contempt these corporates have for the lowly consumer — at least in Brazil — was the practice of placing people on a public bad debtors list in the event of their discontinuing subscription payments charged after a service had been cancelled.
 Being placed on such a list renders an individual ineligible for any form of credit and labelled as being financially dubious and unreliable.
 And in this case, falsely so.
 It amounts to a public tort of defamation, against which the lone individual, with his limited financial resources and no access to credit, has no practical means to defend.
 The corporate service provider is thus, in effect, using the public bad debtors list as an instrument of extortion against a far weaker party, namely, the consumer.